Flow around a Sphere#

 The geometry and boundary conditions

-Note that the sphere surface has a boundary index of 0, the inlet 1 and the walls parallel to the flow direction have a boundary index of 2.
+Note that the sphere surface has a boundary index of 0, the inlet 1, the walls parallel to the flow direction have a boundary index of 2 and the outlet an index of 3.

-As this examples allows for two different Reynolds numbers as well as an adaptative mesh refinement variation, the Parameter file section will specify the differences when applicable.
+As this examples allows for two different Reynolds numbers as well as an adaptive mesh refinement variation, the parameter file section will specify the differences when applicable.

 Parameter File#